 Shire, which has slumped after a generic version of its Adderall XR drug was approved sooner than analysts projected, was valued at 16.8 times profit this week, the lowest since October 2006, according to data compiled by Bloomberg.
 The $15.9 billion company now trades for about 30 percent less than the median for comparable specialty drugmakers, the data show.

 While the generic’s approval added to setbacks that have led analysts to cut earnings estimates for Shire, the Dublin- based company’s net income and revenue are still projected to climb to records every year through at least 2015, which Chase Investment Counsel Corp. said could entice buyers.
-With Shire now throwing off three times more cash relative to its stock price than rivals and sales of its best seller Vyvanse forecast to double by 2015, the drugmaker may attract Pfizer Inc. (PFE) or Teva Pharmaceutical Industries Ltd. (TEVA), according to Lutetia Capital.
+With Shire now throwing off three times more cash relative to its stock price than rivals and sales of its best seller Vyvanse forecast to double by 2015, the drugmaker may attract Pfizer Inc. (PFE:US) or Teva Pharmaceutical Industries Ltd. (TEVA), according to Lutetia Capital.
 Novartis AG (NOVN) could also be interested, Barclays Plc said.

 “There aren’t many targets like Shire out there,” Jean- Francois Comte, co-founder of Lutetia, a Paris-based hedge fund that bets on mergers and acquisitions, said in a telephone interview.
 For a large drug company, “Shire would clearly be of the size to make an impact.
 You’re clearly buying this company’s potential to transform research and development into revenues and margins, and its exceptional cash flow.”